romainguy/kotlin-explorer/README.md

 # Features

-- *Build > Run*: compile the Kotlin source code and run it locally.
-Any output is sent to the logs panel.
 - *Build > Optimize with R8*: turn on R8 optimizations.
 Turning this on will affect the ability to see corresponding source line numbers in the byte code and DEX outputs.
 - *View > Sync Lines*: synchronize the current line in the source, byte code, and DEX